boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 In [@eq:zDerivative] it is clear that when changing the weight of $w^{(L)}$ it is dependent on the neuron from the previous layer, $a^{(L-1)}$.
 A downside of the weight being dependent on the activation function is that weights with low outputs from the activation function only will experience small changes in the weight, and in cases where the weight needs to be changed a lot, it needs the activation function to provide a bigger value first.
-This leads to the saturation problem described in the conceptual steps.
+This leads to the saturation problem described in the [@sec:activation_function].

 The chain rule is described for the weight, but it also holds true for the bias, and the activation function from the previous layer.
 These are substituted in the chain rule, and their derivatives are calculated in order to obtain their function.